-The quality of a hire is set by the leader long before a candidate walks in.
-So is the legal exposure.
-The interview is where a leader's discipline either underwrites the hire or quietly creates a liability that nobody sees until a complaint lands.
-Most interview slips do not come from bad intent.
-They come from curiosity, small talk, and a leader who has not decided in advance where the lines are.
+The quality of a hire is set by the leader long before the candidate walks in.
+So is the bias, and so is the legal exposure.
+A leader who cannot see their own assumptions cannot see the candidate in front of them, and an interview is exactly where that blindness becomes visible and expensive.
+Most interview slips do not come from prejudice.
+They come from a leader who never decided in advance what they were measuring, so curiosity, small talk, and gut feeling rush in to fill the gap.
 The EEOC exists to keep people from being judged on things that have nothing to do with the work.
-The leaders who stay clean are not the cautious ones.
-They are the self-aware ones who know exactly which lane they are in and why.
+The leaders who stay clean are the self-aware ones who know exactly which lane they are in and why.

 Ask about job ability, not personal identity

-Tie every question to how the person will actually do the work:
+Tie every question to how the person will do the work:

-• Tell me about a time you solved a tough problem on a project.
+• Tell me about a time you solved a hard problem on a project.

 • What parts of this role fit your strengths?